 Maynard is the director of golf course maintenance operations at St. Albans (Mo.)
 Country Club, where he has worked since 2013.
 He addressed the assembly on the importance of sparking involvement in the association among GCSAA members of all classifications, both at a local and national level.
 “This association needs us to need each other,” Maynard said of fellow golf industry professionals, adding that the person one encourages to become an active participant in association matters may someday end up at the helm of the whole operation.
 That was the case for Maynard himself, who was spurred into service by those who mentored him early in his career.

 Maynard is a native of Nashville, Tenn., and earned a bachelor’s degree in psychology from the University of Tennessee in 1986.
-He has been at his current job since.
 He was previously the superintendent at Milburn Golf and Country Club in Overland Park, Kan.; Champion Hills Club in Hendersonville, N.C.; and The Virginian Golf Club in Bristol, Va.
 He has a bachelor’s degree in psychology from the University of Tennessee in Knoxville.

 The 30-year GCSAA member served as vice president of the association in 2016, and has been a member of the association’s board of directors since 2010.
 Maynard is a member of the Mississippi Valley GCSA.
 He also previously served as president of the Heart of America GCSA and on the board of directors of the Carolinas GCSA.